mila-iqia/blocks/docs/bricks_overview.rst

 So what happened here?
 We constructed a brick called :class:`.Linear` with a particular configuration: the input dimension (20) and output dimension (5).
-The moment we called :attr:`.Linear.apply`, the brick automatically constructed the `shared Theano variables`_ needed to store its parameters.
+When we called :attr:`.Linear.apply`, the brick automatically constructed the `shared Theano variables`_ needed to store its parameters.
 In the lifecycle of a brick we refer to this as *allocation*.